slack-rpg/slack-rpg/README.md

 Monsters are NPCs that are hostile toward players.
 They can be defeated for experience during battles.

 ## Battles
+## Add-Ons
+Add-ons are packs of Monsters, Locations, Weapons, Names etc that can be included to enhance your game.
+See [slack-rpg/addon-official](https://github.com/slack-rpg/addon-official) for more details.

 ## Install
 1. Clone this [repository](https://github.com/shaunburdick/slack-rpg.git)
 2. `npm install`